 Are you AHPRA registered and what is your registration number?

 This is the foundational question.
-Cosmetic injectable products are prescription medicines in Australia and should only be prescribed and administered by practitioners with appropriate AHPRA registration.
+Aesthetic treatment products are prescription medicines in Australia and should only be prescribed and administered by practitioners with appropriate AHPRA registration.
 A straightforward, specific answer is the only acceptable response.
 If a practitioner cannot or will not provide their AHPRA registration number, you can search the public register yourself at ahpra.gov.au.
-Corey Anderson’s registration number is NMW0001047575, registered since January 1996.
+Corey Anderson’s registration is publicly verifiable, registered since January 1996.

 How long have you been registered and what specific training do you have in this procedure?